finnito/Science/content/12phy/as91171/11-energy.md

 <!-- TODO: Add gif of spring extension/compression -->

-- The spring constant is a measure of the stiffness of the spring.
+The spring constant (k) is a measure of the stiffness of the spring.
-- Low constant $\rightarrow$ easy to displace
-- High constant $\rightarrow$ difficult to displace

 ---